TESTEVAL: Benchmarking Large Language Models for Test Case Generation

 \subsection{Targeted Path Coverage}

 Table~\ref{path-coverage} presents the results of the targeted path coverage task.
 We adopt a similar baseline as in our targeted line/branch coverage tasks by excluding the targeted path in the text prompts.
 Overall, GPT-4o and Gemini-1.0-pro have the best performance on the path coverage, reaching 56.67\% and 56.09\% on average, respectively.
 However, they do not outperform their baselines.
-Generally, we do not find any LLMs except Mistral-0.3 show obvious performance improvement (more than 5\%) on the path coverage compared with the baselines.
+Generally, we do not find any LLMs that show obvious performance improvement (more than 5\%) on the path coverage compared with the baselines.
 Nine out of sixteen LLMs do not outperform the baselines.
 Regarding the path similarity, we also do not find any LLMs exhibiting large performance improvement compared with the baselines.
 These results suggest that comprehending the program logic and identifying a specific execution path is still a challenging task for the current LLMs.

 Targeted path coverage is considerably more complicated compared with overall coverage and targeted line/branch coverage.
 Specifically, the LLM needs to identify a sequence of multiple branches, and create a test input that can execute these branches following a certain order, which is challenging even for human programmers.
-In future work, to fully unleash an LLM's capability of generating test cases covering specific program execution paths, designing more complex prompts and reasoning frameworks is worth investigating.